-Chiene + Tait were appointed on a five year contract subject to annual reappointment at the AGM on 4 September 2019.
+Chiene + Tait were appointed on a five-year contract subject to annual reappointment at the AGM in September 2016.
 Chiene + Tait has indicated their willingness to continue in office.
-A resolution proposing their appointment for 2019/20 will be submitted to the AGM.
+A resolution proposing their appointment for 2020/21 will be submitted to the AGM on 2 September 2020.